By: Helios on March 7th, 2015

 - Lack of information.
 When a recruiter is speaking with an applicant, it is frustrating to the applicant when the recruiter is unable to answer questions about the role, team, and company.
 Candidates are seeking information to make their own determinations about the role and the fit with the company.
 Recruiters who are ill-informed can damage the candidate experience.

 - Wasted time.
-When candidates invest time in completing applications, phone interviews and face-to-face interviews, nothing is more frustrating than never hearing back from that organization.
+When candidates invest time in completing applications, phone interviews, and face-to-face interviews, nothing is more frustrating than never hearing back from that organization.
 Yet, many companies interview candidates and never follow up with them afterward.
-Candidates are left feeling as though they wasted their time in pursing the opportunity.
+Candidates are left feeling as though they wasted their time in pursuing the opportunity.
 They are also left with a negative impression of the organization.

 How much do you know about your organization’s candidate experience?
 Is it a process in which most candidates leave with a great impression of your firm or is the process one in which the candidate experience is frequently less than stellar?

 For more resources, check out these articles from our team: